Santiago

 Santiago Teleferico Cable Car

-• Santiago Cable Car/Teleférico de Santiago: One of the exciting ways to see Santiago is with a cable car ride.
-The Santiago Cable Car is located in the Parque Metropolitana, where it opened in 1980.
-The entire 4.8 kilometer/3 mile stretch hovers high above the park, and all the way there is a lovely view of the Chilean capital and to the Andes Mountains.
+Teleférico de Santiago is a cable car and also one of the exciting ways to see the Chilean capital.
+The Santiago Cable Car is located in Parque Metropolitana, where it opened in 1980.
+On the entire 4.8 kilometer stretch, you float high above the park, and all the way there is a lovely view of Santiago and the Andes Mountains.

-• Santiago Funiculare/Funicular de Santiago: The hill Cerro San Cristóbal rises 300 meters/984 feet above Santiago’s street level, and you can get to the top is with the on-site funiculare.
-The funicular was built in 1925, and the 500-meter/0.3 mile ride has a 45-degree rise.
+The Cerro San Cristóbal ridge rises 300 meters above Santiago’s street level, and one way to get to the top is with the local funicular, called the Funicular de Santiago.
+It operates between the lower station, Pio Nono (Pío Nono, Manuel Mackenna), and the hilltop station (Av.
+Pedro Bannen).
+The funicular was built in 1925, and the 500-metre-long ride climbs a 45-degree incline along the way.

 Santiago City Museum Casa Colorado